joseasoler/imogrify-cmake/README.md

 imogrify includes a set of CMake presets intended for use in CI.
 These presets use [vcpkg](https://github.com/microsoft/vcpkg) to retrieve and build the dependencies.

 To use these presets locally, you will need to [install vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started) and set the environment variable `VCPKG_ROOT` to its path.
 It is recommended to install vcpkg in a short path to avoid building issues with some dependencies.
+Keep in mind that [vcpkg collects telemetry data by default](https://learn.microsoft.com/en-us/vcpkg/about/privacy).
+It is possible to disable it by setting the `VCPKG_DISABLE_METRICS` environment variable.

 ## Acknowledgements